nesl/ExMatchina/README.md

 ### Trained Models
 Inside the `trained_models/` folder, there are the pretrained models, named as `[domain].hdf5` for each of the domains: image, text, ECG

+## BibTex

+If you find this code and results useful in your research, please cite:

+	@article{jeyakumar2020can,
+	  title={How Can I Explain This to You?
+An Empirical Study of Deep Neural Network Explanation Methods}, author={Jeyakumar, Jeya Vikranth and Noor, Joseph and Cheng, Yu-Hsi and Garcia, Luis and Srivastava, Mani}, journal={Advances in Neural Information Processing Systems},
+	  volume={33},
+	  year={2020}
+	}